 As a starting point to your research of the most suitable platform for your needs, we’ve compiled a list of websites we have experience using.

-There are other outsourcing websites out there.
-However, the best idea is to start finding people to hire that work from home.
+The best idea is to start finding people to hire that work from home.

 Upwork could be described as the most complex outsourcing website on the internet for the moment.